perfsonar/docs/config_mesh.rst

 window_size Directive
 ---------------------
 :Description: TCP window size (in bytes).
-0 indicates system defaults
+Can use K or M to indicate Kilo or Mega bytes.
 :Syntax: ``window_size NUMBYTES``
 :Contexts: :ref:`test_spec <config_mesh-test_spec>` where type is *perfsonarbuoy/bwctl* and protocol is *tcp*
 :Occurrences:  Zero or one